Teacher Certification Program

 The student learning outcomes of this program prepare students to:

-4. Effectively engage in self-reflection to support continued improvement in instructional practices.
+• Effectively engage in self-reflection to support continued improvement in instructional practices

-6. The teacher candidate will identify and describe the role that human development and social, cultural, linguistic, physical and community context plays as related to the learner and the learning enterprise; apply theories, concepts and strategies for culturally responsive pedagogy to promote inclusive communities for learning that foster the values and gifts of each member.
+• Identify and describe the role that human development and social, cultural, linguistic, physical and community context plays as related to the learner; apply theories and concepts/strategies for culturally responsive pedagogy to promote inclusive communities

 Admission Requirements

-Students must first complete all School of Continuing Studies admission requirements to enroll in needed prerequisite or content coursework.
+Students must first complete all School of Continuing Studies admission requirements to enroll in needed pre-cohort coursework.

 Additional requirements for admission to the School of Education and a Teacher Certification Program cohort include the following: